Dr. Juan Antonio Barios Heredero

 The EEG is a technique indicated to record the electrical activity of the brain at rest or sleep to increase the effectiveness of it.

 The Electromyography evaluates and records the electrical activity produced by skeletal muscles in our order to detect abnormalities.
+The test is per The Electromyography evaluates and records the electrical activity produced by skeletal muscles in our order to detect abnormalities.
 The test is performed by inserting a needle electrode through the skin into the muscle. ...

 Electroretinography is a test that measures eye sensitivity to light.
 The response of the rods and cones of the retina.
 This test is done to detect any possible pathology in the retina to determine if surgery is recommended retinal ...

 Drowsiness is a sleep disorder, an exaggerated attitude of this.
 You have a strong need for sleep or sleep for long periods (hypersomnia).
 The patient sleeps during the day.
 Dozes when standing still, in public events, etc. ...

 Insomnia is the inability to fall asleep or stay asleep.
 It is one of the most common sleep disorders.
 Prevents the body recover overnight and as a result can cause daytime insomnolencia, poor concentration and inability to feel active during the day.
 Insomnia can occur at bedtime at night or in the morning before the hour despetándose. ...

 Magnetoencephalography is a minimally invasive technique to record brain magnetic activity.